new-proimage/insanely-big-tables/README.md

 records in the table, and the elapsed time that took to populate the table.

 ### Statistics
+The lower bar, the better.
 ![Statistics Chart](./stats/stats.png)

 ### Candidates
 * Angular v1.2
 * Ember v1.4
 * Knockout v3.0.0
+* React 0.9

 ### Authors